 Calpernia is a highly sought-after consultant for trans issues in entertainment and news media.
 Client Jared Leto received an Academy Award and a Golden Globe for his portrayal of a trans woman in “Dallas Buyers Club”.
 Three of her consultations have been with actors who went on to receive Golden Globe and Oscar nominations for their portrayals of trans people, and both Felicity Huffman and Jared went on to win the Golden Globe for their roles.
 Calpernia has presented on trans issues to the board of GLAAD and educated at Warner Brothers on trans issues for employees.

 Calpernia Addams has been entertaining for over 20 years, on stage and screen, for straight and gay audiences in venues such as the New Orleans Superdome, the Hollywood Palladium, the Hollywood Forever Masonic Temple, Bimbo’s 365 classic Jazz venue in San Francisco, Hollywood’s Henry Fonda Theatre, Nashville’s The Parthenon, the Tennessee Performing Arts Center and countless others.

+Calpernia has experience moving in the highest circles of Hollywood’s business and corporate elite as an upscale hostess and entertainer, from The GLAAD Media Awards to The Lavender Law conference to charity fundraiser shows to cabaret.
 A confident and hilarious event hostess, she takes effortless command of a room and leaves the audience laughing for standup comedy shows, charity auctions, awards ceremonies, fundraiser bingo, drag, burlesque and live music shows.